open-olive/loop-development-kit/docs/src/markdown-pages/guides/troubleshooting.md

 description: 'Running into problems?
 We have some ideas that could help!'
 ---

-So you've ran into some unexpected behaviour and you're not sure how to deal with it?
+So you've ran into some unexpected behavior and you're not sure how to deal with it?
 We have some ideas:

 ## Logs